letsdig/BCRST2000/README.md

 - evaluate atom code blocks or a single row and move in the editor, all by midi - play
 - hush - stop

-- Supercollider script contains MIDI code for: hush, mute, solo, editor evaluate and move, these controls refers to the basic Tidal Cycle Patterns: (d1, d2... and so on), and Atom osc control (evaluate, move).
+- Supercollider script contains code and midi cc variables for: hush, mute, solo, editor evaluate and move, these controls refers to the basic Tidal Cycle Patterns: (d1, d2... and so on), and Atom osc control (evaluate, move).
 It also contains the code for a visual clock.

-- Tidal Cycles scripts contains MIDI code for: speed, change sample/loop, change midi/note pattern, also here you can add more and more controls easily
+- Tidal Cycles scripts contains code and midi cc variables for: speed, change sample/loop, change midi/note pattern, also here you can add more and more controls easily

 Its easy peasy to route the supercollider/sclang output channels into any sequencer (i mostly use reaper or ableton) and record the stream.